 - First Lien Loans and Bonds.
 First lien loans and bonds generally have terms of four to seven years, provide for a variable or fixed interest rate, may contain prepayment penalties and are secured by a first priority security interest in all existing and future assets of the borrower.
 Our first lien loans may also include unitranche loans.
-Unitranche loans combine characteristics of traditional first lien senior secured loans as well as second lien and subordinated loans.
-Unitranche loans will expose us to the risks associated with second lien and subordinated loans to the extent we invest in the "last out" tranche.
+Unitranche loans will expose us to the risks associated with second lien and subordinated loans to the extent we invest in the "last ordinated debt, generally in a first-lien position.
+Because unitranche loans working of security interest in all existing and future associated with second lien and subordinated loans to the extent we invest in the "last aubordinated debt, they have risks associated with second lean and subordinated debt according to the combination of loan characteristics of the unitranche loans.
+Unitranche loans may also include unitranche loans will expose us to the insks associated with second debt and subordinated debt according to the combination of loan characteristics of the unitranche loan.
+Unitranche loans and bonds generally allow the borrower to make a large lump sum payment of principal at the end of the loan term and there is a heightened risk of loss if the borrower is unable to pay the lump sum or refinance the amount owed at maturity.
 These first lien loans and bonds may include payment-in-kind ("PIK") interest, which represents contractual interest accrued and added to the principal that generally becomes due at maturity. - Second Lien Loans and Bonds.
 Second lien loans and bonds generally have terms of five to eight years, provide for a variable or fixed interest rate, may contain prepayment penalties and are secured by a second priority security interest in all existing and future assets of the borrower.
 These second lien loans and bonds may include PIK interest. - Unsecured Senior, Subordinated and "Mezzanine" Loans and Bonds.
 Any unsecured investments are generally expected to have terms of five to ten years and provide for a fixed interest rate.
 Unsecured investments may include PIK interest and may have an equity component, such as warrants to purchase common stock in the portfolio company.

-In addition, from time to time we may also enter into revolving credit facilities, bridge financing commitments, delayed draw commitments or other commitments which can result in providing future financing to a portfolio company.
+In addition, from time to time we may also enter into revolving credit facilities, bridge financing commitments, delayed draw commitments or other commitments which can result in providing future financing to a portfolio company